Amyloidosis

 Clear Amyloid Deposits

-Clearing existing amyloid deposits in affected organs is another therapeutic strategy.
-Several monoclonal antibodies currently under investigation, such as birtimab, NEOD001, and daratumumab, are designed to recognize and clear amyloid deposits and modulate immune responses.
+One more therapeutic option is to actively try removing the amyloid deposits from the affected tissues.
+A few monoclonal antibodies being tested, such as birtimab, NEOD001, and daratumumab, are designed to identify and clear amyloid deposits while modulating immune responses.

 Our Services